Save the Parrots

 Prevent hunting and trade for pets.

-Last but not the least, raising awareness by working with media, academic institutions, conservation groups, civil society and political parties could save many of the currently threatened parrot species from becoming extinct.
+Last but not the least, raising awareness by working with media, academic institutions, conservation groups, civil society and governmental institutions could save many of the currently threatened parrot species from becoming extinct.

 WSO's Activities and Initiatives

 WSO Friend of the Earth project’s activities are focusing on the following: